javier/deduplication-stats-questdb/README.md

 # deduplication-stats-questdb
 Just some scripts to play with event deduplication and QuestDB.
 After releasing the `DEDUP` keyword I wanted to have an idea of how much overhead we would have when replaying a stream of events while removing duplicates.
-I was also curious to see if our overhead was inline with the performance impact deduplication has on other analytical databases.
+I was also curious to see if our overhead was in line with the performance impact deduplication has on other analytical databases.
 More information in this blog post https://questdb.io/blog/solving-duplicate-data-performant-deduplication/

 ## disclosure